thao786/autotest/README.md

 Thao:
 - next action should happens even if current page is not done loading
 - install SSL
-- escape quote in CSS Selector
 - make project live
-- find button text with XPaths
-- find an ORM for java to match Result to DB